tldr-pages/tldr/pages/linux/fpsync.md

 > Execute several synchronization processes locally or on several remote workers through SSH.
 > More information: <https://www.fpart.org/fpsync/>.

-- Recursivly syncronize a directory to another location:
+- Recursively synchronize a directory to another location:

 `fpsync -v {{/path/to/source/}} {{/path/to/destination/}}`